POETSII/graph_schema/docs/json-external-protocol.md

 at least one new-line following each object.
 The following new-line should be flushed in order to consider the preceding object flushed.

+Another problem with stream transports is that in many clients it is very difficult to detect the difference between "no data ready" and "end of stream" in a non-blocking way (looking at you, python).
+As a consequence, stream transports **should** be terminated with a single literal  string `"eof"`.
+This string is not part of JSON-RPC, and simply guarantees that no more data will come down the channel.
+Both ends of a channel should attempt to write `"eof"` down the channel whenever terminating the stream (whether due to successfull or errored termination), as it gives the other end the best chance of terminating without hanging or waiting for a timeout.

 ### Security

 The protocol is not designed to provide security, so this must be provided at the channel